Raphael Lemkin: Early life

-Lemkin then moved on to Heidelberg University in Germany to study philosophy, returned to Lwów to study law in 1926.
+Lemkin then moved on to Heidelberg University in Germany to study philosophy, returning to Lwów to study law in 1926.

+During the 1920s, Lemkin was involved in Zionist activities.
+He was a columnist in the Warsaw-based Yiddish Zionist newspaper Tsienistishe velt (The Zionist world).
+Some scholars think that his Zionism had an influence on his conception of the idea of genocide, but there is a debate about the nature of this influence.

 Career in inter-war Poland

 Lemkin worked as an Assistant Prosecutor in the District Court of Brzeżany (since 1945 Berezhany, Ukraine) and Warsaw, followed by a private legal practice in Warsaw.
 From 1929 to 1934, Lemkin was the Public Prosecutor for the district court of Warsaw.
 In 1930 he was promoted to Deputy Prosecutor in a local court in Brzeżany.
-While Public Prosecutor, Lemkin was also secretary of the Committee on Codification of the Laws of the Republic of Poland, which codified the penal codes of Poland, and taught law at Tachkemoni College in Warsaw.
+While Public Prosecutor, Lemkin was also secretary of the Committee on Codification of the Laws of the Republic of Poland, which codified the penal codes of Poland.
+During this period Lemkin also taught law at the religious-Zionist Tachkemoni College in Warsaw, and took part in Zionist fund raising.
 Lemkin, working with Duke University law professor Malcolm McDermott, translated The Polish Penal Code of 1932 from Polish to English.